hashicorp/terraform/website/source/docs/providers/template/r/cloudinit_config.html.markdown

     }
 }

+# Render a multi-part cloudinit config making use of the part
+# above, and other source files
 resource "template_cloudinit_config" "config" {
+    gzip = true
+    base64_encode = true

     # Setup hello world script to be called by the cloud-config
     part {
         filename = "init.cfg"